 Both blenders imbibe the traditional design style found in all older Vitamix models.
 Though some users claim the 6300, produced after the 5200, looks more modern and durable.
 There really is no distinguishing difference between the design of both blenders.

-The blending jar seats atop the motor base and the front of the base features a simple control panel.
+The blending jar sits atop the motor base, and the front of the base features a simple control panel.
 The jars are spill-proof with lids and firm handles.
 The hole at the center of the lid comes in handy during blending.
 It is a simple and thoughtful feature.
-This allows you to add food stuff while blending.
+This allows you to add foodstuff while blending.
 Equally important is that this hole allows you to use the temper.
 When you slide the included tamper through it, it helps to dislodge stuck foods.
-To prevent food from splashing out of the jar through this hole, a clear plastic stopper is used to cover it up.
+A clear plastic stopper is used to cover it up to prevent food from splashing out of the jar through this hole.

 Both jars are shatterproof.
 So, if on the off chance the jar slips from your fingers and hits the floor, you’re good.
 You won’t have to shell out cash for a new replacement jar.

 The blending jar comes with permanently fixed four-pronged blades.
 Made from hardened stainless steel, these blades cut through virtually any foodstuff.